 Cameron, S. Schwartz, K. Burgess, The ninth consulship of Honorius, A.

 Free Actes Du Conseil Général Proceedings Of The General Council Vol Xxxii 1967

 Mathisen and D. Schanzer edd.
 Lizzi Testa edd , Humana sapit.
 Corcoran and B. Crescenzi, Authentica atque originalia.
 Revista catalana de historia del dret , 8, , p.
 Jaillette ed.
 De Dominicis, Il problema dei rapporti burocratico-legislativi tra Occidente ed Oriente nel basso impero romano alla luce delle inscriptiones e delle subscriptiones imperiali , in Istituto lombardo di scienze e lettere, Rendiconti, Classe di lettere e scienze morali e storiche , 87, 4, , p.
 De Giovanni, Istituzioni, scienza giuridica, codici nel mondo tardoantico.

-Alle radici di una nuova storia , Rome, Inscriptiones Latii veteris Latinae , Berlin, Feissel, Praefatio chartarum publicarum.
+go to site Alle radici di una nuova storia , Rome, Inscriptiones Latii veteris Latinae , Berlin, Feissel, Praefatio chartarum publicarum.
 Labruna, I. Buti, F. Naz ed.
 VII, Paris, , col. Guidobaldi, Palma ad Palmam , in E. Steinby ed.
 Wood edd.
 Heather, The western empire, , in A.